Agile Reinforcement Learning through Separable Neural Architecture and Applications: Experimental Setup and Results

 \subsection{Ablation Studies}

-To characterize the sensitivity of SPAN to its structural hyperparameters, grid searches are conducted across both discrete and continuous control environments.
-Three key architectural parameters: the tensor rank ($M$, corresponding to nmodes), the grid resolution ($N$, corresponding to nelems), and the polynomial degree of the B-splines ($k$) are varied.
-Acrobot (discrete) and HalfCheetah (continous) are presented here as a representative results, and full ablation results for all other environments are provided in Appendix~\ref{app:ablation}.
-Each panel shows the effect of varying a single architectural hyperparameter tensor rank ($M$ / nmodes), grid resolution ($N$ / nelems), and B-spline degree ($k$) while keeping all other settings fixed.The distributions are shown as box plots over multiple independent training runs.
+To characterize the sensitivity of SPAN to its structural hyperparameters, grid searches are conducted .
+Three key architectural parameters: the tensor rank ($M$, corresponding to nmodes), the grid resolution ($N$, corresponding to nelems), and the polynomial degree ($k$) are varied.
+Acrobot, LunarLander, Hopper and HalfCheetah are presented here as a representative results, and ablation results for other environments are provided in Appendix~\ref{app:ablation}.
+Each panel shows the effect of varying a single architectural hyperparameter while keeping all other settings fixed.The distributions are shown as box plots over multiple independent training runs.
 In each box plot, the central line denotes the median final evaluation return, the box spans the interquartile range (25th-75th percentiles), and the whiskers indicate the full range of observed values.

 Figure~\ref{fig:acrobot_ablation} illustrates the hyperparameter sensitivity for Acrobot.
 Performance remains remarkably stable across all configurations.
 Increasing the rank from $M=2$ to $M=10$ or resolution from $N=2$ to $N=5$ yields negligible changes in final reward.
 This suggests that for lower dimensional control tasks, the low rank of SPAN is sufficient to capture the optimal policy even at minimal capacity.